21nroy70/Stock-Market-Automatic-Webscraper/README.md

 # Stock-Market-Automatic-Webscraper
 I made a program in Jupyter Notebook where the program automatically gets info on Apple’s stock such as the price, rise/decline rate, date, time, etc .
 This automatically happens every 5 minutes (without me running it) so I can run the program once and it will indefinitely produce data about the stock.
 After every 5 minutes of scraping info about the stock, the data goes into a CSV file (which can be trillions of data) .
-I than use the pandas library to turn the live data into a data frame and eventually produce graphs based on the growth/decline of the stock.
+I then use the pandas library to turn the live data into a data frame and eventually produce graphs based on the growth/decline of the stock.

 I have also incorporated the time and datatime library to gather the current time and this will be used to be able to determine when the function,